 - This job description becomes the “system of record” for the job that needs to be filled

-The reason the “job description” is so important is that it’s used as the foundation for 2 audiences:
+The “job description” is the foundation for 2 audiences:

 - Internal — HR planning, compensation planning, training efforts, and performance management.